 Step #1 Understand what a social media crisis means for you

 A social media crisis is an online incident that can damage a business's reputation and affect its bottom line.

 But not all social media crises are equal.
 What's damaging to a small business will be water off a duck's back to a multinational.

 A crisis could be anything from a flood of negative comments, fake news that takes hold, or a full-on business boycott.

 So, the first step is to define what a crisis means for your client.

 As part of your onboarding process, you should look to understand what a typical level of negativity might be.

 It can be awkward to have this discussion straight off the bat but it will show you're serious about your role and that you're treating their brand with care.

-It might be that your client is used to taking the odd swipe on social – or they might freak out at one bad comment.
+It might be that your client is used to taking the odd swipe on social – or they might freak out at one lousy comment.

-Knowing this means you’ll be able to quickly determine what’s normal or when things are going off the rails.
+Knowing this means you'll be able to quickly determine what's expected or when things are going off the rails.